 Yet every superhero has his sidekick.
 And in Warren Buffett’s case, he goes by the name of Charlie Munger.

 In this article, we’re going to look at just how successful he’s become.
-But, first, read on to discover Charlie Munger’s net worth.
+But, first, read on to discover how much is Charlie Munger worth.

 Charlie Munger’s Background